KevinJump/uSync-Legacy/readme.md

 * LeBlender
 * DocTypeGrid

-you can roll your own mappers, by implimenting the `IContentMapper` interface and putting settings in `uSyncCore.Config`
+you can roll your own mappers, by implementing the `IContentMapper` interface and putting settings in `uSyncCore.Config`

 Packages